2020 Oregon elections: Legislative

-In the previous legislative session, Democrats held majority of 18–12 in the Senate and 38–22 in the House of Representatives.
+In the previous legislative session, Democrats held a majority of 18–12 in the Senate and 38–22 in the House of Representatives.
 Of the 30 seats in the Senate, 16 were up for re-election.
-All 60 seats in the House of Representatives are up for re-election.
-After the election Democrats held majority 18–12 in the Senate and 37–23 in the House of Representatives.
+All 60 seats in the House of Representatives were up for re-election.
+After the election, Democrats held a majority 18–12 in the Senate and 37–23 in the House of Representatives.